Iran marks 1979 takeover of US Embassy, hostage crisis

 Demonstrators gathered in front of the former U.S. Embassy in downtown Tehran as state television aired footage from other cities across the country.

+President Donald Trump retweeted posts by Saudi-linked media showing the chaos outside the consulate.
+The violence comes after the hard-line Keyhan newspaper in Iran reiterated a call for demonstrators to seize U.S. and Saudi diplomatic posts in Iraq in response to the unrest.

-The main event in Tehran on Monday is rally by hard-liners at the former embassy and an address by Iranian army commander Gen. Abdolrahim Mousavi.
-Demonstrators at other rallies on Monday also cried: "Death to America!" and "Death to Israel!"
+Demonstrators at other rallies on Monday cried: "Death to America!" and "Death to Israel!"
+Lawmakers in parliament echoed those cries after approving the outline of a bill that would include anti-American teachings in school textbooks.
+Others at protests burned U.S. flag replicas and waved signs mocking Trump and America.

-A billboard at Tehran's Vali-e Asr Square, often used by hard-liners to highlight their political views, showed people waving flags from around the world and cheering as an American flag burned.
+A billboard at Tehran's Vali-e-Asr Square, used by hard-liners to highlight their political views, showed people waving flags from around the world and cheering as an American flag burned.
 A caption on it read: "We are the superpower."

+Speaking in front of the former U.S. Embassy in Tehran, Mousavi referred to America as a "scorpion" and said the "era of imposing pressure with zero expense is over."

+The U.S. is pushing for the "surrender of Iran in a gift wrap of words like negotiation and engagement," the general said.

 The shah, dying from cancer, fled Iran in January 1979, paving the way for the country's Islamic Revolution.
 But for months, Iran faced widespread unrest, ranging from separatist attacks, worker revolts and internal power struggles.
 Police reported for work but not for duty, allowing chaos to unfold, including for Marxist students to briefly seize the U.S. Embassy.